-Scottish writer and novelist Andrew O’Hagan became a Unicef UK Ambassador in 2001 and is a committed advocate for Unicef’s work.
+Scottish novelist and journalist Andrew O’Hagan became a UNICEF UK Ambassador in 2001.

-In 2013, Andrew travelled to Afghanistan and met with children involved in and affected by the conflict to see how Unicef is helping them reclaim their childhood through therapy and education.
-Andrew also met girls who have overcome many obstacles to access education.
-You can read Andrew’s stories about Afghanistan’s children in the London Review of Books and The Guardian.
+In 2013 Andrew travelled to Afghanistan and met with children to see how UNICEF is helping them reclaim their childhood through therapy and education, having experienced years of conflict.
+He also met girls who have overcome many obstacles to access education.
+On his return he wrote about his experiences in The Guardian and the London Review of Books.

 Andrew continues to provide support for UNICEF, having spoken at the Glasgow 2014 Commonwealth Games partnership and co-hosted SyriaArt – the first charity art auction in aid of Syria.
 He also provides ongoing support for our Gift in Wills programme.